By Eithne Hogan

 Well, up until the latter years, primarily those who held ownership of the media and radio and any active form of public communication system combined with those who hold ownership of the education system and select the syllabi and the textbooks in use therein.
 The quote I’m discussing about definitions is reminiscent of the saying that “History is written by the victors”.
 But this ownership is not black and white in the same way history is not ONLY written by the victors.
 No more than is the difference between black and white a clearly defined construct and polarity, when used in relation to reality and life.
 As well as this, we all know, pardon the formidable pun, that there are many shades of grey out there.
 Even if, we choose to ignore or deny many of them exist.

 There are shades and subtleties and nuances in this heterogeneous and fluid world.
 And in the struggle for power and systems of rule and even in ownership and territoriality, there are a myriad of voices; some in discord, some contending, and some in unity and solid, immovable solidarity.
 These voices and words must not be underestimated since the manipulation of our reality is constantly being influenced by words, untrue principles, twisted policies and irrational logic.
 This so-called logic is overridden by the necessity of fear and the need to continually generate fear, presenting this fear as part of the natural world in which we live; taking for example the now accepted state and concept of anxiety and stress.
+I have prescribed Xanax https://www.mbhci.org/xanax-alprazolam/ to my patient.
+The active ingredient is taken as a tablet and absorbed in the intestine almost completely.
+My patient is really glad he gets this medicine.
+He takes the remedy as needed, can sleep well again and am much calmer.
+But I do not have to worry about his dependency anymore.
 The way we are living in this world of political corruption and destruction is by no account true to the concept and reality of what is natural.
 Nor can you call the problems or consequences produced by this state-sponsored myth ‘natural’ occurrences.
 Social and political constructs are man-made realities.
 If our reality changes so too do the outcomes.
 If our world is more fair and just and our social and political constructs and global systems just; well then the people living in them will be more well and healthy.
 Malicious dissent would be a worry of the past.

 Overall, we are now identifying and seeing that reality is a force and changeable entity and it has been evidenced by people assertively standing up for themselves and speaking back in their struggle.
 “Be the change and the world around you will also change”.
 That message is being adhered to and I’ve heard so many people agree with it, especially across social media.
 People are now refusing to be influenced by the words that seek to sway and control them.
 They have listened to the language of ‘mystical’ spin and/or governmental alluring sound-bites; that they were previously seduced by or sucked into.
 People and families and communities, strengthening and growing in numbers and voices by the day are demanding just, fair, real and equal participation in the country and world they live in.